Book 3 in the LuxSci Internet Security Series.

 Custom solutions can be tailored for very high volumes of sending, very high throughput, very high security, and business continuity.
 They can include:

-If a custom solution might be right for you, contact sales.
+If a custom solution might be right for you, talk to a LuxSci Expert.

 While LuxSci does not offer pay-as-you-go sending, High Volume Email Sending is available as an add-on to shared secure email services as long as your sending needs are modest (less than 100,000 messages/month).